 The torrential rains from Tropical Depression Grace along with the unstable security situation and political upheaval complicate the response to the latest tragedy to strike a beleaguered nation that has survived previous earthquakes, a cholera epidemic and major hurricanes just in the past decade.
-A state of emergency has been declared, and the U.S., international agencies along with several Latin American and Caribbean countries are already pledging and delivering aid.
+A state of emergency was declared, and the U.S., international agencies along with several Latin American and Caribbean countries pledged and delivered aid.

 Photo/Jemps Civil – A member of an Americares mobile medical team checking a patient after the Haiti earthquake.